 So thanks to Margaret from California, thanks to my friend who has created this latest version, thanks (in a weird sort of way) to the possibly Italian pirate, and happy reading to the rest of you.
 I hope that this brings this text, of which I am still enormously proud, to a wider readership.

-As an aside, I still stand by all the major claims made in The River, except for this: since 2000 I have demonstrated that in the late 1950s many hundreds of thousands of doses of Koprowski’s experimental oral polio vaccine were, after all, produced locally in the Belgian Congo, in the cells and sera of common chimpanzees.
+As an aside, I still stand by all the major claims made in The River.
+However, since 2000 the research has moved on, and the most significant new discovery I have made is that in the late 1950s many hundreds of thousands of doses of Koprowski’s experimental oral polio vaccine were indeed produced locally in the Belgian Congo, in the cells and sera of common chimpanzees.
+(I had previously speculated this, but now I have evidence from several different testimonial and archival sources to prove it.)
 These doses were given exclusively to African vaccinees, and in this event lies, I believe, the source of the AIDS pandemic which has already tragically claimed roughly 50 million lives.
 This means that with the possible exception of the Spanish flu epidemic of 1918-1920, this dreadful pandemic represents the worst public health disaster in human history.

 With the advice of the friend who has spent much of the last two months helping me compile this latest version, we are presenting this as a brand new 2021 edition, which is being released today (October 8, 2021), exactly 21 years after I completed the text of the revised postscript that features in the US paperback edition of 2000.